You’ve thought long and hard about your business plans and always dreamed of becoming your own boss.

 A brand isn’t one thing; it’s what you look like, what you say, how you say it, who you say it to, how you think, what people think of you, and a million other things that add up to a whole.

-At this stage in the process (before you’re thinking about creating marketing materials) your branding should consist of:
+At this stage in the process, brand building for an internet business works exactly the same way as it does for a brick-and-mortar business.
+Before you’re thinking about creating marketing materials, your branding should consist of:

 - A value proposition.
 What problem does your product solve?
 What benefits does it confer to customers?
 Why should someone buy it?